rituraj-navindgikar/rituraj-navindgikar/README.md

 # 💫 About Me

 🌌 **Currently Working On**
-- Enhancing RTAB-SLAM with ZED Mini for real-time localization and mapping.
+- Enhancing RTAB-SLAM with ZED Mini for real-time localization and mapping Northeastern's Underground Tunnels
-- Exploring robotics and SLAM technologies through hands-on projects.

 🤝 **Looking to Collaborate On**
-- Robotics, path planning, and SLAM for autonomous systems.
+- Navigation Stack for autonomous systems
-- Makerspace workshops and hands-on exploration initiatives.

 💛 **Looking for Help With**
-- Advancing my ROS2 skills and integration with hardware like SPOT.
+- Advancing my ROS2 skills and integration with hardware of Boston Dynamics SPOT
-- Learning visual-inertial SLAM and advanced computer vision techniques.
+- Learning visual-inertial SLAM and advanced computer vision techniques

 🌱 **Currently Learning**
-- Robotics sensing and navigation through coursework at Northeastern.
+- Robotics sensing and navigation through coursework at Northeastern University, Boston
-- Makerspace tools to empower student innovation.

 💬 **Ask Me About**
-- SLAM and path planning algorithms.
+- SLAM and path planning algorithms
-- Collaborating in interdisciplinary teams and fostering creativity.
+- Collaborating in teams and fostering creativity

 ## 🌐 Socials: